 For the first time, the Maritime Cluster Northern Germany organised the trade fair MEER KONTAKTE for the maritime industry.
 A total of 105 MCN member companies from all five Northern German federal states demonstrated on their stands how diverse and innovative the maritime industry is.
 In addition to the fair, MEER KONTAKTE offered its visitors a number of interesting accompanying programmes.

 Annual general meeting and network meeting: Looking back at nearly one year of activity as an association

 Nearly six months have passed since the cross-state project Maritime Cluster Northern Germany (MCN) has been completely transformed into an association.
 A lot has happened since then.
-At the annual general meeting held on May 30, 2017 in Jork, the executive board and the management reported on the activities of the cluster and the plans for 2018.
-The subsequent network meeting gave guests the opportunity to learn more about the current projects of the association and to network across industries.
+At the annual general meeting the executive board and the management reported on the activities of the cluster and the plans for 2018.

 Some 120 voting members from five federal states came together at the first general membership meeting in Kiel on 5 December 2016 to set the further course to be taken by the cluster, and exchange views and ideas.
 Apart from passing the resolutions on work scheduling and the financial plan for the coming year, the meeting also elected two auditors: Jutta Horstrup (Roever Broenner Susat Mazars GmbH & Co.
 KG) and Dr. Steffen Leicht (Lawentus Rechtsanwälte Partnerschaft mbB).
 From 1 January 2017, the Central Cluster Management will have its headquarters in Hamburg.
 In her capacity as CEO, Jessica Wegener will manage the affairs of MCN e.
 V.

 Registration of MCN e.
 V. at the registry court

 The good ship "e.
 V." (registered association) gets up to full speed.
 On 24 August 2016, the newly founded association was registered at the registry court in Hamburg.
 Jessica Wegener became the acting managing director of the Maritime Cluster Norddeutschland e.
 V.